-In this article, we are going to know about the dyeing process of cotton fabric with vat dye.
-This process and recipe is followed in the lab and described below with the resulted color.
+In this article, we are going to learn about the dyeing process of cotton fabric with vat dye.
+The process and recipe are followed in the lab and described below with the resulting color.

 Theory

 The word vat comes from the vessel, vat dyes can be applied in a vat for coloring textile products.
 Vat dyes are natural coloring materials that are solubilized in a vat by the fermentation process called vatting.
-Vat dyes are insoluble in water, but it becomes soluble through the vatting process.
-The process of converting insoluble vat dye into soluble form is known as vatting.
+Vat dyes are insoluble in water, but they become soluble through the vatting process.
+The process of converting insoluble vat dyes into a soluble form is known as vatting.
 It is different from reactive dyes, disperse dyes, basic dyes, and acid dyes, but its application process is similar to Sulfur dyes.
-Vat dyes are used for coloring cellulose fiber, especially cotton fiber.
+Vat dyes are used for coloring cellulose fibers, especially cotton fibers.
 It is widely used to run the dyeing process of cotton yarns, which are used for producing jeans or denim products.

 Objectives

-• To know about the process of vatting
+- To learn more about the process of vatting

 Recipe